diggejos/mystocks/README.md

-# MyStocks: Stock Market monitoring made easy
+# WatchMyStocks: Stock Market monitoring made easy
-MyStocks is an application designed for (beginner)investors, traders, and financial enthusiasts to track, compare, and analyze stock prices over time.
+WatchMyStocks is an application designed for (beginner)investors, traders, and financial enthusiasts to track, compare, and analyze stock prices over time.
 With a variety of tools and features, MyStocks offers a complete solution for anyone looking to stay ahead in the stock market.

 ## Features
 1. Historical Stock Price Tracking and Comparison